Wengen: Churches

-Wengen has three churches; Protestant English and Swiss and Roman Catholic.
+Wengen has three churches: Anglican, Swiss and Roman Catholic.

 The Swiss church was rebuilt in the 1950s and overlooks the Lauterbrunnen Valley.

-English churches were established during the nineteenth century in nearby Grindelwald, Meiringen, and Murren.
-By 1912, Anglican services were taking place in Wengen's Swiss church twice on Sundays.
+English churches were established during the 19th century in nearby Grindelwald, Meiringen, and Mürren.
+By 1912, Anglican services took place in Wengen's 19th-century church twice on Sundays.
 Desiring their own building, the Continental & Colonial Church Society erected a new English church, which was consecrated on 15 January 1928 by the Bishop of Fulham.
 The building is on the road formerly leading to the Mannlichen cable car lift.
-The new cable car station is however nearer the centre of Wengen.
+The new cable car station is, however, nearer to the centre of Wengen.
 St Bernard's has been used for over 90 years for Sunday services and occasional offices, such as the memorial in 1949 for Anthony Carrick, a schoolboy who died in the mountains.
 The congregation in 1954 was described as consisting 'of people from many parts of the British Commonwealth and America as well as English-speaking Continentals'.
 The congregation continues to be diverse.

 The Roman Catholic church stands adjacent to the Falken Hotel and has a distinctive onion dome.
-Mass is celebrated on most Sundays in-season.
+Mass is celebrated on most Sundays in season.